TruebitProtocol/truebit-eth/README.md

 ```
 _yourContainerName_ might look something like `xenodochial_fermat`.
 If you instead wish to run all processes in a single terminal window, initiate `tmux` and create sub-windows by typing `ctrl-b "` or `ctrl-b %` and using `ctrl-b (arrow)` to switch between sub-windows.

-You can share files between your native machine and the Docker container by copying them into your `geth-docker-cache` folder.
+You can share files between your native machine and the Docker container by copying them into your `truebit-docker-home` folder.
 Alternatively, you may copy into (or out of) the container with commands of the following form.
 ```bash
 docker cp truebit-eth/supersecret.txt f7b994c94911:/truebit-eth/supersecret.txt
 ```